hortonworks-gallery/ambari-zeppelin-service/README.md

 ![Image](../master/screenshots/install-4.png?raw=true)

 - There are three sections:
-  - Advanced zeppelin-ambari-config: Parameters specific to Ambari service only
+  - Advanced zeppelin-ambari-config: Parameters specific to Ambari service only (will not be written to zeppelin-site.xml or zeppelin-env.sh)
     - install dir: Local dir under which to install component
     - setup prebuilt: If true, will download previously built package (instead of building from source).
 To compile from source instead, set to false.
 If cluster does not have internet access, manually copy the tar.gz to /tmp/zeppelin.tar.gz on Ambari server and set this property to true.
     - setup view: Whether the Zeppelin view should be compiled.
 Set to false if cluster does not have internet access